simurai/simurai.com/_posts/2015-05-11-nesting-components.md

 There are some more ways to do contextual styling.
 I'll just mention them briefly for completeness, but they also don’t seem to be that useful.

-Option 4 - We could use a preprocessor to extend an existing component.
+__Option 4__ - We could use a preprocessor to __extend__ an existing component.
 In our example it would be a clone of the Button with some tweaks added and used as a new child component `.Header-button` in the Header.
 Now we only rely that the Button exists in the source, but don't have to worry about other contexts.
 Downside is inflating our CSS output.
 As well as having to remember lots of new child component classes.

-Option 5 - We could create a utility class like ".u-small".
+__Option 5__ - We could create a __utility__ class like `.u-small`.
 It's similar to variations, but not scoped to a single component and could be used for other components as well.
 And for that reason it becomes very risky to ever change later.

-Option 6 - And of course, we could use inline styles.
+__Option 6__ - And of course, we could use __inline styles__.
 But I would leave that to JavaScript only.

 --------